 The overall planning of the Chapel was by Mr Charles Brown, Surveyor of the Fabric, York Minster.
 The Prayer Desks and Altar were fashioned by Mr W. M. Wilson of Baldersby in elm, principally from the Hotham Estate.
 Mr J. E. Hill of Hunmanby made the Crucifix and Candlesticks.
 The Canopy, Base and Altar Rails were made by York Minster's craftsmen.

-In 2011, the Trustees of the Yorkshire Volunteers Regimental Trust handed back St. Cuthbert's Chapel to York Minster, and the trust wound up.
+In 2011, the Trustees of the Yorkshire Volunteers Regimental Trust handed back St. Cuthbert's Chapel to York Minster, the trust was then wound up.

 The Yorkshire Volunteers Regimental Association continues the tradition of an annual service in the Regimental Chapel, usually late October.
 The dates for future services are published in the calendar (opens in a new window) of events.

 Painting of St. Cuthbert's Chapel, York Minster